 However, I would love to go back again and would say if you aren’t short on time then definitely visit for a week or more.

-Here is everything to plan your travel to Samoa.
+Here are all the best things to do and tips to plan your travel to Samoa.

 It’s easy to hire a car and pick it up from the airport and the island roads that wrap around Upolu are just begging to be explored in the sunshine and at the pace of island life.